Original Paintings for Sale. Cross Stitch kits, charts, designs and leaflets

 The most popular available are Anchor, DMC and Madeira and they all have a large number of shades.
 These threads are usually split into fewer strands to work.

-A counted thread stitch Flower stitch - click to enlarge
+A counted thread stitch Flower stitch

 Straight Satin stitches worked over 2,4,4,4,2 threads and worked round to form a flower.
 The centre is worked with a cross stitch.
 Also known as satin stitch flower.